- Chart

 Core Business Areas

-- Consumer and Small Business Banking: Provides a wide range of banking services to individuals and small businesses, including checking and savings accounts, credit cards, mortgages, auto loans, and small business loans.
-This segment is crucial for deposit gathering and customer relationship management.
+- Consumer & Small Business Banking: This segment provides a wide range of banking products and services to individuals and small businesses, including checking and savings accounts, credit cards, mortgages, personal loans, and business loans.
+It also encompasses digital banking solutions and branch network operations.

 Leadership and Structure